Does it Matter if I Wait to Contact a Lawyer?

 Little consideration, if any, was probably given to how you thought others would view your immediate reactions to the collision and the actions you took immediately following the collision.
 All your actions or omissions (your failure to act) will have an effect on your ability to pursue your legal rights for full and fair compensation for your injuries.

 West Virginia law provides that you have two years from the date of the auto collision to take legal action (i.e., file a lawsuit) against responsible individuals and companies, including insurance companies, to seek compensation for the damages (i.e., your injuries and losses) you sustained in the auto collision.
-If your child is injured in a collision, your child will have two years from the date of adulthood to file such claim.
+If your child is injured in a collision, your child will have two years from the date of adulthood to file such a claim.
 Waiting until your child is an adult, however, creates a significant loss of evidence you will need to prove your child’s claim.
-For adults, if you do not file a lawsuit within the two-year statute of limitations period, your claim will be forever time barred.
+For adults, if you do not file a lawsuit within the two-year statute of limitations period, your claim will be forever time-barred.

 Two years may sound like a long time from now, but believe me, it is not when considering all the things that must be done to secure your legal rights against the responsible parties.
 Every day that you wait to seek legal counsel equates to a loss of opportunity to obtain full compensation for your injuries.
 In reality, it is the first 60 to 90 days following your auto collision that will make or break your case.
 It is within this shorter time period that necessary evidence and testimony must be secured, treatment rendered and medical opinions obtained.